ovh/docs/pages/web/microsoft-collaborative-solutions/diagnostic_retention/guide.en-gb.md

 ---
-title: Restoreing deleted items from your email account
+title: Restoring deleted items from your email account
 slug: email-retention
 excerpt: Find out how to restore deleted items from your email account via webmail (OWA)
 section: Exchange Diagnostics